The Practicum Requirement

 What is it?

-The Political Science department faculty believe strongly that engagement in civic life, while an undergraduate student, makes your learning richer and better prepares you for your life beyond college.
-Our practicum requirement is not merely an “internship requirement” that you must check off, but is best integrated into your major both by when you choose to compete it and the work you do alongside the field experience itself.
+The Political Science department faculty believe strongly that engagement in civic life, while an undergraduate student, enriches your learning and better prepares you for life beyond college.
+Our practicum requirement is not merely an “internship requirement” that you must check off, but a cohort-based experience, designed to help you reflect on your skills, goals, and professional development.

 How can it be fulfilled?

-Outside of a course, the most common way to fulfill the practicum is by completing a 4-credit internship, registered as POLI 624, with a faculty member in the department as your academic supervisor.
-Your supervisor will guide you through the internship experience, typically by reading and responding to a series of journal entries over the course of the term, culminating in an end-of-term reflection or academic paper.
-Working with the faculty member, you can set the direction and goals of the internship.
-For some, the internship is about exploring potential careers.
-For others, it is an opportunity to test theory in practice or to move from the abstract to the applied.
-Whatever the goals, we believe that the process of actively thinking about what you are doing, while you are doing, is what makes the experience richer.
+1) Enroll in POLI 213, Politics in Action, a 2-credit course offered each fall and spring semester alongside a 2 to 4 credit internship (POLI 622 or 624) supervised by the instructor of POLI 213.
+Working with the designated faculty advisor, students can set the direction and goals of their internship.
+For some, the internship will be about exploring potential careers.
+For others, it will be an opportunity to test theory in practice or to move from the abstract to the applied.
+Whatever the goals, we believe that the process of actively thinking about what you are doing, while you are doing it, alongside your peers, will make the experience richer.
 As the American philosopher, John Dewey, wrote in 1938, “We do not learn from experience.
 We learn from reflecting on experience.”

-How Do I Get a Faculty Supervisor for my Internship?
+How Do I Get a Faculty Supervisor for my Summer Internship?

 Other Questions